Membership is designed for Neurodiversity-Affirming Therapists:

-SLP, OT, PT, and Assistant Members have access to neurodiversity-affirming professional development, continually updated research, and resources that support empathetic and respectful, evidence-based, neurodiversity-affirming practices including:
+An active SLP, OT, PT, and Assistant Membership includes access to neurodiversity-affirming professional development live and on-demand courses and seminars, carefully curated relevant research, and resources that support empathetic and respectful, evidence-based, neurodiversity-affirming practices including:

-- Members-only updates from researchers summarizing their latest work.
+- Updates from researchers summarizing their latest work.

 - Contemporary Research papers and Terminology that aren’t widely known such as interoception, alexithymia, The Double Empathy Problem, Diversity in Social Intelligence.
 Autistic Masking and Camouflage, Monotropism.

-- How to conduct respectful, empathetic, neurodiversity-affirming assessments and write strength-based reports using identity-first language.
+- How to conduct respectful, empathetic, neurodiversity-affirming assessments and write strength-based reports using respectful, identity-first language.

 - How to write therapy goals in co-production with clients and families that